India's Gandhi dynasty facing more than just election defeat

 In one recent newspaper interview, Modi said the family's leadership could come under threat if the party fails to win 100 of parliament's 543 seats, as some polls predict.

-Congress sources said they were worried Modi planned to drive the family out of politics.
+Congress sources said they were worried he planned to target their very existence in politics.

 "We're assuming this will be one of his priorities," said a Congress strategist who is close to the Gandhi family.
 "The family is not worried, but the party is," he said.